morancathy/SEIR-project-1/README.md

 #### Items to improve upon/ to do's:
 - ~~include images~~
 - ~~update README to include user stories, developer stories, technologies used, brief overview~~
-- change all functions to const
+- ~~change all functions to const~~
-- check for unused variables
+- ~~check for unused variables~~
+- Ask Arthur:
+  - can I delete the main branch with the random README?
+  - do I call this project a story or a game? or a story-game?
 - check for dead CSS, HTML
 - Create a 'you win' function
 - Is 21 days appropriate?
 Change to 10?
 15?
+- mobile responsive
 - images:
     - update fish img
     - find mongrel img?
     - others?
-- Ask Arthur:
-  - can I delete the main branch with the random README?
-  - do I call this project a story or a game? or a story-game?
+- ~~fix text in text box? no~~
+- ~~change time off text box after getting kicked?  no.~~
 - deploy to Heroku

 #### Brief overview of project to place inside my portfolio:
 Man on an Island is a choose your own adventure story-game in which the user helps Spensor, who is stuck on an island, survive for 21 days.
-The user interactively decides what Spensor does each day to maintain his levels of food, water and sanity, in order to survive. (insert link to game)
+The user interactively decides what Spensor does each day to maintain his levels of food, water and sanity, in order to survive. (insert link to game)\
-(Since I have a whole instruction/rules portion user must read before game starts, I feel writing more here would be redundant)
+(User must read instruction/rules before game begins, so I feel writing more here would be redundant)

 #### Why I included this in my portfolio:
 As my very first project in the coding world and being introduced to JavaScript just 4 weeks prior to starting this project, this was an important piece of my learning journey in software development.